 It is an exciting day for collectors and synthesis enthusiasts alike.
-The Minimoog Model D is back, in its original glory and then some.
+The Moog Minimoog Model D Synthesizer is back, in its original glory and then some.
 Many years have passed since the last production run in 2016 of the coveted Minimoog, and Moog has brought one of the most sought-after Synthesizers back into production once again.
 No corners were cut here either.
 The 2022 Minimoog Model D reissue features the same signal path and audio components as the original from 1970.
 Each synthesizer is built using classic through-hole construction and component placement that is identical to the classic Minimoog.

 In 1970, Moog introduced the Minimoog to the world, which was revolutionary in size and design.
 Synthesizers since their inception were exceptionally large, expensive, and difficult to use.
 Unlike what we envision as a standard synthesizer today, they were fully modular, and used patch cables to create sounds and route between different sound sources, envelopes, LFO’s and other modules.
 While modular synthesizers are immensely powerful machines and are still used today, it posed some challenges for the working, touring musician.
-The Minimoog was the first of its kind; a compact, affordable, keyboard driven synthesizer that took inspiration from the highly praised Moog modular synthesizer's signature sound.
+The Minimoog, a flagship from the Moog Synthesizers, was the first of its kind; a compact, affordable, keyboard driven synthesizer that took inspiration from the highly praised Moog modular synthesizer's signature sound.
 It quickly became a hit with many musicians and was used by highly influential artists throughout its lifetime.
 The Minimoog ended up becoming the blueprint for all electronic keyboards that followed.
 There was nothing like the Minimoog, and to this day the original vintage units are highly sought after and coveted instruments.

 Why Is it so Special?